-You have to monitor your analytics in order to decide whether you have done your Pinterest strategy correctly and achieved your goals.
+You have to monitor your both Pinterest and Google analytics in order to decide whether you have done your Pinterest strategy correctly and achieved your goals.

 I started using Pinterest as a private person but soon added a link to my (now old) blog.
 The effect to my blog traffic was huge.
 I mean really huge.
 I blogged in Finnish but most of my audience were English speaking people.
 They liked what they saw on Pinterest and followed the links to my little Finnish blog.
 That was awesome!

 Btw, my old blog was all about DIY things, vintage and pretty photos.
 That's not me anymore, except pretty photos.